Spanish wine regions

 La Rioja is the smallest wine region on the Iberian Peninsula and is indisputably Spain's wine capital.
 It holds the prestigious DOCa status, and produces world-famous wines, especially Rioja Gran Reserva, made primarily from Tempranillo.
 Its influence is massive, with its wines consistently ranked among the best by critics and connoisseurs.

-Castilla-La Mancha is not only Spain's largest wine region, but also the largest contiguous vineyard in the world, with over 450,000 hectares of vines.
+Castilla-La Mancha is not only Spain's biggest wine region, but also the largest contiguous vineyard in the world, with over 450,000 hectares of vines.
 Known for its white Airén grape and vast plains, the region has historically been a mass producer of wine, but is now gaining recognition for quality wines and sustainable viticulture.

 Jerez de la Frontera is the undisputed Sherry capital of the world.
 It is the birthplace of Sherry (Vino de Jerez) and produces the finest varieties using the Solera system and unique Albariza soil.
 Only wines made here can carry the DO Jerez-Xérès-Sherry designation.

-Where is the wine festival in Spain?
+Where is the most famous wine festival in Spain?

 The most famous wine festival in Spain is La Batalla del Vino (The Wine Battle), held annually on June 29 in Haro, La Rioja.
 Thousands of people soak each other in red wine using buckets, water guns and hoses.
 This lively and colourful event celebrates the region's deep winemaking traditions.